-The iEQ30 is a next-generation equatorial mount that provides the precision alignment capabilities required for today's complete astronomy solution.
-The following sections of this manual provide the detailed steps required to successfully set up and operate the iEQ30.
+The iEQ45 mount is a next-generation equatorial mount that provides the precision alignment capabilities required for today's complete astronomy solution.
+The following sections of this manual provide the detailed steps required to successfully set up and operate the iEQ45 mount.

-3.2. iEQ30 Assembly
+3.2. iEQ45 Assembly

-NOTE: The iEQ30 is a precision astronomical instrument.
+NOTE: The iEQ45 is a precision astronomical instrument.
 It is highly recommended that you read the entire manual and become familiar with the nomenclature and function of all components before starting the assembly.

+3.2.1.
 STEP 1.
 Setup Tripod

-Expand the tripod legs and install the Tripod Support using the Tripod Lock as shown in Figure 6.
+Expand the tripod legs and install the Tripod Spreader using the Tripod Lock as shown in Figure 6.
 Tightening the Tripod Lock will expand the tripod legs fully and provide maximum support for the mount and the Optical Tube Assembly (OTA).
-Adjust the tripod height by unlocking the tripod Leg Locking Screws, sliding the lower tripod leg to the desired length, and relocking the tripod Leg Locking Screws.
+Adjust the tripod height by unlocking the tripod Leg Lock Levers, sliding the lower tripod leg to the desired length, and relocking the tripod Leg Lock Screws.
 It is recommended that you extend the legs fully during the first assembly and modify the length as required in subsequent adjustments.
-After the legs are adjusted and locked, stand the tripod with the Alignment Peg facing True South.
-If you are located in the southern hemisphere, face the Alignment Peg True North.
+After the legs are adjusted and locked, stand the tripod with the Alignment Peg facing True North.
+If you are located in the southern hemisphere, face the Alignment Peg True South.

-CAUTION: If the latitude of your location is below 20°, you need to move the Alignment Peg to the opposite position to prevent the counterweights from hitting the tripod legs.
+CAUTION: If the latitude of your location is below 20°, you may move the Alignment Peg to the opposite position to prevent the counterweights from hitting the tripod legs.
+If the latitude is below 10°, a pier (#8030, 48" tall or #8033, 42" tall) is recommended in place of a tripod.
+Or you may add a MiniPier (#8032).
+The mount can also be specially modified for the application near the equator.